Wesley United Methodist Church (Austin, Texas)

 The Church continued formed another Special Task Force in the 1980s headed by the Rev. Freddie B Dixon Sr., members of Wesley and community leaders, under the auspices of the Forming the Future Bond Project of the Austin Independent School District.
 The purpose of the Task Force was to address the Court Order Decision for a new Kealing Junior High School in the Austin community.
 The African-American community of Austin did not want the African-American junior high to be closed, so the task force was responsible for developing a plan of action for the construction of a new Kealing Junior High School.
 The Task Force presented a detailed Master Plan for the construction of a new Kealing Junior High on the site of the existing facility.
 The Master Plan for a new Kealing was adopted by the Austin Independent School District Trustees to be included in the Forming the Future Bond Package which was approved and passed by the voters of the Austin community.
-A new Kealing Junior High School was built.
+In 1986, a new Kealing Junior School was built which included an academic magnet program with a focus on math and science.
+In 1993, a liberal arts component was later added to the magnet program.
+In 2004, the school later became Kealing Middle School.

 Wesley United Methodist Church during the 1970s and 1980s developed a Church Master Plan for renovating the historical church structure and acquisition of adjacent land.
 This Master Plan was begun in the early 1980, extending beyond 2000.
 The task was completed without borrowing, to the extent that over ten years, over $200,000 was raised in cash by Wesley members.
 Adjacent properties were acquired during this period, and membership grew.

 Bishop Ernest T. Dixon was named the first African-American leader of the Southwest Texas Conference.
 His son, Dr. Freddie B, Dixon Sr., pastor of Wesley United Methodist Church, led the dedication ceremonies on February 13, 1983.

 In 1985 Wesley United Methodist Church was recognized as a National Site by the National Register of Historic Places.
 The United Methodist Church (Site No.126) recognized Wesley United Methodist Church as a Historic Structure.

 In 1988 the Wesley Endowment Fund was established to provide educational stipends to Wesley youth graduating from high school and preparing to enter higher education.
 As of 2011 approximately 55 students had received stipends of $500 each.
 The scholarship program provides scholarships to children and grandchildren of members of Wesley.

 In 2003 Wesley United Methodist Church was designated a Five Star Church by the Southwest Texas Conference.
 New ministries were added, and an educational director named to develop programs for the youth and children of the church.